-You may feel impatient and wanting to get to as many activities as possible.
+You may feel impatient and want to get to as many activities as possible.
 You may be cramming your schedule with parties or spending too much time chatting online with other swingers trying to set up dates.
-You may be pushing your partner to do more than they are comfortable.
+You may push your partner to do more than they are comfortable with.

 - How do you feel after these feelings fade?